Skip to Content Top

 Wills, Probate, Estate Planning

-Southlake Estate Planning Attorney
+Southlake Probate Attorney

 Wills, Probate & Estate Lawyers in Southlake

 It is always important to be prepared.
 A last will and testament is a legal document that directs who will inherit your real and personal property when you die.
 If you do not have a legal will prepared, then the laws of the state will dictate how your property is distributed.
 Often, property is distributed in a way that is contrary to what the deceased would have wanted had he/she properly executed a valid legal will.
-Further, without a legal will, it is often more difficult, expensive, and time-consuming for the family members to legally transfer the property.
+Further, without a legal will, it is often more difficult, expensive, and time-consuming for family members to legally transfer the property.

 To be legally valid in Texas, a will must meet the requirements of the Texas Probate Code.
 When executing the document, the testator must be of sound mind for this purpose, and he/she must not be acting under any type of duress.
-Further, the testator must sign the document in the presence of 2 witnesses who are at least 14 years old and who are not beneficiaries to the will.
+Further, the testator must sign the document in the presence of two witnesses who are at least 14 years old and who are not beneficiaries of the will.
 Especially in the event of a will contest, it is imperative that all requirements have been met and procedures have been properly followed during the execution of the will.

 In your last will and testament, you should appoint an executor who will administrate the estate and at least one alternate, in case the person you name has predeceased you or is unable or unwilling to serve.
 You may also appoint a guardian to take care of minor children and a trustee to take care of property left to any beneficiaries who are minors.
 You may also want to include funeral provisions in your will.